damianhakert/damianhakert.github.io/source/posts/2016-03-31-feature-highlihght-confidential-issues.html.md

 parallel with other developers and constantly update the feature, you can tell if something is going to break.

-Normally, you don’t work a long time on issues like this, but in this case it was unavoidable due to the security nature of the feature.
+Normally, you don’t work a long time on issues like this but in this case it was unavoidable due to the security nature of the feature.
 Again, using tests made this a lot easier.